Yamagi/vimrc/pack/lsp/start/vimcomplete/README.md

 `PmenuKindSel`, `PmenuExtra` and `PmenuExtraSel` highlight groups to alter the appearance of the popup menu.

+### Info Popup Window

+Vim's completion system opens an additional popup window next to the selected item if the item has additional info that needs to be displayed.
+If you prefer to keep the default look of this window set `customInfoWindow` to `false`.
+Set it to `true` to see a more refined border.
+If you prefer to customize this window further use `g:VimCompleteInfoPopupOptionsSet()`.
+It takes a dictionary of popup window options.
+See `:h popup_create-arguments`.
+You can set `borderchars`, `borderhighlight` and `popuphighlight` for instance.

 ## Commands

 Commands are available to list completion sources and to enable or disable the plugin.